dozyhermit/dozyhermit/README.md

 ## hi there 👋

-i work in the fintech space, and on weekends sleep after i make myself blind from reading too long.
+i work in the fintech space, and on weekends sleep and read.

 ---